-- A. Notification by Contractor: - Submit all requests for clarification or additional information in writing to Design 1.
-Professional and University's Representative concurrently using the Request for Information (RFI) form attached to this Section. - All RFI's, and any attachments thereto, must be submitted in PDF format with Optical Character Recognition (OCR) Text. - b.
+- A. Notification by Contractor: - 1.
+Submit all requests for clarification or additional information in writing to Design Professional and University's Representative concurrently using the Request for Information (RFI) form attached to this Section. - a.
+All RFI's, and any attachments thereto, must be submitted in PDF format with Optical Character Recognition (OCR) Text. - b.
 For any RFI for which Contractor has indicated a Cost Impact or Work/Time Impact, Contractor must also send a copy of the RFI to University's Responsible Administrator at Richard.Racicot@ucr.edu. - 2.
-Limit each RFI to one subject and number RFI's sequentially. resubmission, follow the RFI number with suffix "R" sequentially numbered as necessary.
+Limit each RFI to one subject and number RFI's sequentially.
+For each resubmission, follow the RFI number with suffix "R" sequentially numbered as necessary.
 For example, the first RFI would be "1."
 The second RFI would be "2."
 The first resubmittal of RFI "2" would be "2R1." - 3.
 Submit a RFI if one of the following conditions occurs: - a.
-Contractor discovers an unforeseen condition or circumstance that is not described in the Contract Documents. - Contractor discovers an apparent conflict or discrepancy between portions b. of the Contract Documents that appears to be inconsistent or is not reasonably inferred from the intent of the Contract Documents. - Contractor discovers what appears to be an omission from the Contract c.
-Documents that cannot be reasonably inferred from the intent of the Contract Documents. - 4.
+Contractor discovers an unforeseen condition or circumstance that is not described in the Contract Documents. - b.
+Contractor discovers an apparent conflict or discrepancy between portions of the Contract Documents that appears to be inconsistent or is not reasonably inferred from the intent of the Contract Documents. - c.
+Contractor discovers what appears to be an omission from the Contract Documents that cannot be reasonably inferred from the intent of the Contract Documents. - 4.
 Contractor shall not submit a RFI: - a.
 As a request for substitution. - b.
-As a submittal. - Under the pretense of a Contract Documents discrepancy or omission c. without thorough review of the Contract Documents. - In a manner that suggests that specific portions of the Contract Documents d. are assumed to be excluded or by taking an isolated portion of the Contract Documents in part rather than whole. - In an untimely manner without proper coordination and scheduling of Work e. of related trades.
+As a submittal. - c.
+Under the pretense of a Contract Documents discrepancy or omission without thorough review of the Contract Documents. - d.
+In a manner that suggests that specific portions of the Contract Documents are assumed to be excluded or by taking an isolated portion of the Contract Documents in part rather than whole.